Bicarbonate vs Baking Soda

 Bicarbonate is formed with the combination of three oxygen molecules, a hydrogen molecule and a carbon molecule, with the result being an ion, or a compound with more electrons than protons.
 It can be best described in the chemical formula HCO3-.
-This compound is a crucial part of the body’s pH buffering system, in lay man’s terms: it is responsible for keeping your blood not too acidic or too basic.
-It also serves as a way to keep your digestive juices in check once the stomach has finished digesting your food.
+This compound is a crucial part of the body’s pH buffering system, in layman terms: it is responsible for keeping one’s blood in a state that is not too acidic or too basic.
+It also serves as a way of keeping the digestive juices in check once the stomach has finished digesting the food.
 Carbonic acid in rainwater also forms bicarbonate ions when it hits rocks.
 This flow of bicarbonate ions is important in keeping the carbon cycle going.

 Baking soda, when translated to chemical parlance, is sodium bicarbonate.
 Sodium bicarbonate is a crystalline, naturally occurring substance, commonly found dissolved in mineral springs as part of the mineral neutron.
 It can also be formed artificially.
-Baking soda’s primary use is a leavening agent, making the dough rise.
+Baking soda’s primary use is as a leavening agent, making the dough rise.
 Another use is found in laboratories where a bottle of it is kept handy because it reacts with acids and bases.
-It can also suppress small fires.
-It is also a good alternative for personal hygiene products; some companies have even used sodium bicarbonate as an ingredient in their deodorants, toothpastes and shampoos.
-Do you have a smelly fridge?
-Open up a box of baking soda and let it air out.
-Experiencing some heartburn?
-Drinking baking soda dissolved in water can help that.
+Baking soda is also capable of suppressing small fires.
+It is also a good alternative for personal hygiene products as it is seen that some companies have even used sodium bicarbonate as an ingredient in their deodorants, toothpastes and shampoos.
+Baking soda can also be used in a variety of functions from deodorizing pungent refrigerators to curing heartburn.

 1. Bicarbonate and baking soda help keep pH in check, bicarbonate mostly in our body and baking soda in laboratories.